grafana/k6-docs/src/data/markdown/docs/02 javascript api/06 k6-html/10-parseHTML- src -.md

 ---
 title: 'parseHTML( src )'
 description: 'Parse an HTML string and populate a Selection object.'
+excerpt: 'Parse an HTML string and populate a Selection object.'
 ---

 Parse an HTML string and populate a [Selection](/javascript-api/k6-html/selection) object.